garfieldnate/old_personal_site/content/post/2011-07-24-how-to-say-ps-you-suck-in-japanese.markdown

 Both of these forms are used when yelling at or cursing some entity.

 I personally don't use them a lot, but they are very common in anime, probably because of the dramatic nature.
 [Here's](http://www.youtube.com/watch?v=UWKg_E3mWsw) an example for やがる.
-It's the last word the villain says (besides きら, a sparkly sound akin to "bwing" or "bling").
+It's the last word the villain says (besides キラーン, a sparkly sound akin to "bwing" or "bling").
 Note that the subtitle should be "Remember this!", not "I'll remember this!".